-28. Regional Administration Building Committee September 19, 2006 Agreement between the County of Barrhead and the Board of Trustees of Pembina Hills Regional Division No. 7 requires the appointment of 2 Members of Council.
-Meets annually to discuss matters relating to the building operations.
-County rates are paid to appointed Council Members.
-None Council decided that committee was operational; any financial matter would come to Council • 29.
-Subdivision and Development Appeal Board (Intermunicipal Appeal Board with Town of Mayerthorpe) • Bylaw No. 1-2015 requires the appointment of eleven (11) members as follows: • Appointed by County of Barrhead No. 11: • 6 Non-Elected (4 rural and 2 urban) • Appointed by Town of Mayerthorpe: • 4 Non-Elected and 1 Elected RURAL Charles Clow Helmut Ehrenholz Kerry McElroy Dale Kluin URBAN Wilfred Ruhl Ivan Kusal (Exp.
-12/31/2025) RURAL Charles Clow Helmut Ehrenholz Kerry McElroy Dale Kluin URBAN Wilfred Ruhl Ivan Kusa (Exp.
-12/31/2025) 30.
+27. Subdivision and Development Appeal Board RURAL RURAL (Intermunicipal Appeal Board with Town of Mayerthorpe) Bylaw No. 1-2015 requires the appointment of eleven (11) members as follows: Appointed by County of Barrhead No. 11: 6 Non-Elected (4 rural and 2 urban) Appointed by Town of Mayerthorpe: 4 Non-Elected and 1 Elected Helmut Ehrenholz Kerry McElroy Dale Kluin URBAN Wilfred Ruhl Ivan Kusal (Exp.
+12/31/2025) Charles Clow Helmut Ehrenholz Kerry McElroy Dale Kluin URBAN Wilfred Ruhl Ivan Kusal (Exp.
+12/31/2025) 28.
 Barrhead & District Twinning Committee Invitation from the Town of Barrhead requesting the appointment of 1 Member of Council from each of the Town, the County, Chamber of Commerce, Pembina Hills Regional Division and 3 Public Members.
 Meetings are held at the call of the Chair.
 County rates are paid to the County Council representative.
-Volunteer hours may be requested by the organization (not paid) PreugschasAlternateProperzi • Alternate 31.
+Volunteer hours may be requested by the organization (not paid) • Alternate • Preugschas Alternate Properzi 29.
 Weed Control Appeal Panel Weed Control Act, RSA 2000 requires Council to establish, at least annually, an independent appeal panel to determine appeals of inspector's notices, local authority's notices and debt recovery notices.
 Policy No. 62.16 requires the appointment of 5 Public Members.
 County rates are paid.
-Members Valerie Ehrenholz Brian Geis Jim Greilach Richard R. Mueller Wayne Visser (Exp.
-12/31/2023) Members •
+Members • • • Members • Valerie Ehrenholz • Brian Geis • Jim Greilach • Richard R. Mueller • Wayne Visser